 North Western Electric Cooperative is pleased to expand our services into a propane subsidiary company.

-NW Ohio Propane (NWOP) offers propane services from a locally owned and operated company to our members and the general public.
+NW Ohio Propane (NWOP) offers propane services from a locally owned and operated company to our member-owners and the general public.

-Are you an NWEC member and have questions about this venture?
+Are you an NWEC member-owner and have questions about this venture?
 We have some answers for you.

 NWEC is always looking for opportunities to provide better service for our member-owners.
 For several years now we have been talking about an “all of the above” approach to energy.
 We currently have coal, natural gas and renewable sources in our energy portfolio so we started looking at other alternatives.